m3g/SolventShellInteractions.jl/README.md

 Computes the electrostatic potential of the molecules which have at least one atom within a distance from a solute.

+Currently only works with Gromacs topology and trajectory formats.

 ## Installation

 ```julia